Gubbsy/ShaderTester/README.md

 * Handles user input.
 * Contains the main display loop & logic

-#### Readers
-* Parse file extracting Vertex data: normals, vertices, colours, indices, materials and construct a model.

-  **OBJ**
-  * Construct a new Object upon reaching a new object identifier 'o'.
-  * Construct a new Mesh upon reaching a use material identifier 'usemtl'.
-  * All meshes are added to their respective object, with objects then being added to the model.

 #### Shader manager
 * Create shader using Shader Loader.
 * Pass shader into Shader Program.